Or go to our Shopify Theme Detector directly

 How To Enable SSL on Shopify

 When shoppers are online they’re looking for a few trust factors before they’re buying.
-There are lots of trust factors that they can get, these include how companies accept payments, reviews on products, testimonials on the company and clean website without errors in the content.
+There are lots of trust factors that they can get, these include how companies accept payments, reviews on products, testimonials on the company, and a clean website without errors in the content.

 However, there is one factor that is fast becoming an important factor when it comes to shopping online.
 That is the SSL certificate.